Privacy Policy

 Which personal data do we process for this purpose?

-For this purpose, we process your contact details, personal details (such as name and date of birth), payment information and transaction history, your demographic data (such as your country and preferred language), and your correspondence with us.
+For this purpose, we process your contact details, personal details (such as name and company), your demographic data (such as your country and preferred language), and your correspondence with us.
 We also process data generated from your usage of the website such as IP address, web pages visited, your click-and-surf behaviour and the length of your session.

 4.4 TO DELIVER YOU OUR WEBSITE’S FUNCTIONALITIES AND FOR ITS TECHNICAL AND FUNCTIONAL MANAGEMENT